 And if you choose to use photocopies beware that there's a line of red text at the bottom of the document that warns the user and recipient that if the text isn't red then the document isn't original and could be out-of-date.

-It's a way for the AIA to ensure that you purchase new forms every time you need one; they know that the red text isn't something you want to put in front of your customers or your subs.
+It's a way for the AIA® to ensure that you purchase new forms every time you need one; they know that the text isn't something you want to put in front of your customers or your subs when the text isn't red.

 But really - how can boiler-plate contracts be "sufficient" or "good enough" for any contractor or any project?